When studying a university level qualification there are two main associated costs; tuition fees and living costs.

 Need a little help?

-For information, advice or guidance, contact the bursary and finance team or call 01908 684364.
+For information, advice or guidance, contact the higher education team.